 Most people don’t commit sexual assault or hurt their partners.
 Celebrating that is one part of the solution.
 Another important part is learning to recognize the signs when someone is in danger and stepping in to prevent it.
 This is called being an active bystander.

 Active bystanders learn how to recognize and safely intervene in potentially dangerous situations.
 Sometimes this means distracting someone who appears to be targeting someone who is too drunk to consent.
 Other times, it means reaching out to UNO staff or the police for help.

-UNO VAV and the Wellness Center invite you to attend a bystander training to strengthen your skills and continue making UNO a safe place.
-Visit our page on Engage to get more tips on keeping you and your friends safe and register for a training session.
+UNO VAV invites you to attend a bystander training to strengthen your skills and continue making UNO a safe place.
+Register here to enroll yourself and a small group to get more tips on keeping you and your friends safe.